scotmoor/azure-quickstart-templates/azure-spinnaker/README.md

     ```
     ssh <admin_username>@<ip address>
     ```
-    You will be prompted for the password admin username specified in the deployment template parameters
+    You will be prompted for the password for admin user account specified in the deployment template parameters

 3. Once logged on, execute the following command: